uvalib/metadata-maker/README.md

 **03-14-2023:** Folded the many branches into the default branch to make updating and deploying easier.
 The files from the other branches lack the development history, but the README for each page includes a link to the corresponding branch, which stores that history up until today.

+**07-30-2024:** Added an npm-based development workflow with `live-server` for local development.

 ## Contact info

-Comments and questions can be directed to Deren Kudeki at Myung-Ja Han at mhan3@illinois.edu
+Comments and questions can be directed to Deren Kudeki and Myung-Ja Han at mhan3@illinois.edu.